cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * $$\beta$$ is the rate constant for elimination

+* Note that the distribution and elimination curves appear straight because the y-axis is log-transformed
+    * If plasma concentration was plotted on the y-axis, then each of these curves would be a negative exponential (wash-out curve)

 ####Effect Site
 Pharmacokinetic models typically display the plasma concentration.
 * Clinically however, we are interested in drug concentrations at the site of action (e.g. the brain)